 - Where I want to go.

 , so use this as an opportunity to let the reader connect with you.
 Oh, and don’t forget to end with a short line on how they can contact you.

 Show Your Evidence “People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe.” - Simon Sinek

 You’ve shared your mantra, and you’ve shared a compelling story, so now it is time to bring your ideas to life with examples.
 Ideally, you will want multimedia or written samples where the reader can see what your thoughts look like as actions

+.
 Did you publish a video, did you do an interview, did you write a blog or did you present at a conference?
 Look back and find evidence that you can show the reader what you can do.
 If you don’t have these pieces already made, it is never too late to begin creating them.
 With the tools available to use today on our phones and tablets, a few simple apps can help bring your story to life.

 Start Your Professional Learning Network Why talk about others when we can talk with others?

 Engaging on social media can often be the difference between finding a place to work or a place to pursue your passion with other like-minded individuals.
 Today, people are just one post away

 Highlight Your References & Testimonials

 Quotes from others about their experience working with you brings your reader full circle.
 Nothing speaks to your authenticity and credibility more than the testimonials

 of those you have worked with in the past.
 Whereas before you were limited to your three letters of recommendation, most of which quickly become outdated, a digital space allows you to preserve and share the experiences others have of working with you.
 Create a space where you can add the company logo or individual’s headshot, creating a human connection.
 Creating a digital portfolio is one of the best ways to excel your career.
 It showcases your skills and experience through visual storytelling, which helps engage your visitors while expanding your professional learning network.
 How will you share your story?